Skip to main content

 Prescriber information and ordering process

-Treatment with oral tecovirimat (TPOXXTM) can be considered in consultation with a physician from the Mpox Advisory and Guidance in the following patients with confirmed mpox infection:
+Treatment with oral tecovirimat (TPOXXTM) has been evaluated on a small scale, but well-conducted trials to definitively evaluate its efficacy are still ongoing.
+In high-risk or severe cases its use can be considered in consultation with a physician from the Mpox Advisory and Guidance Group in the following patients with confirmed Mpox infection:

 • Individuals (adults and children irrespective of age or smallpox vaccine status) with severe disease defined as either: